Javran/Thinking-dumps/sicp/ch05/exercise_5_31.md

+If you have no confusion about what the exercise is asking, skip this paragraph.
+Note that the exercise is asking if we need to save and restore certain registers around doing some other evaluations.
+For example, we still need to save and restore the `env` register around the evaluation of a function application, but here we only care about the necessity of saving and restoring them so that the evaluation of one subexpresssion doesn't have potential effects on the next subexpresssion to be evaluated.

 In the following table, the meaning of last 3 columns are:

 * `env`: the necessity of saving and restoring `env` register